nickmooregot33/c_lang/FILE_IO.md

       - _SC_V7_ILP32_OFFBIG `=>` int, long, and pointer types are 32 bits; off_t types are ate least 64 bits
       - _SC_V7_LP64_OFF64  `=>` int types are 32 bits; long, pointer and aff_t types are 64 bits
       - _SC_V7_LP64-OFFBIG `=>` int tpes are at least 32 bits; long, pointer, and off_t types are at least 64 bits
+  - lseed only modifies the current offset pointer in the file table entry.  no IO is done

 - 3.7 read Function
   - ssize_t read(int fd, void* buf, size_t nbytes);
     - returns number of bytes read, 0 on EOF, and -1 on error